1. Sequence alignment

 In order for sequences to be analyzed, they need to be arranged in a way that allows for comparing homologous regions.
 This process is called sequence alignment.

 Nextclade performs pairwise alignment of the provided (query) sequences against a given reference (root) sequence using a banded local alignment algorithm with affine gap-cost.
-The band width and rough relative positions are determined through seed matching.
+The band width and rough relative positions of query and reference sequence are determined through seed matching.
 Seed matching consists of finding several small fragments, seeds, of sufficient similarity in the reference and query sequences.
 The number of seeds, as well as their length, spacing and the allowed number of mismatched nucleotides in them are configurable in Nextclade CLI.
-This algorithm can be considered a variation of the Smith–Waterman algorithm.
+If a sufficient number of seed matches is found (configurable), the relative positions of these seeds are used to estimate the shift of the query sequence relative to the reference and the amount of insertion/deletions between successive seeds.
+These estimate are used to construct a band of variable width that covers the full alignment with high probability.
+The alignment algorithm is a variation of the classic Smith–Waterman algorithm.

-Nextclade strips insertions relative to the reference from the aligned sequences and lists them in a separate file.
+After alignment, Nextclade strips insertions relative to the reference from the aligned sequences and lists them in a separate file.
+As a result, each sequence is reported in coordinates of the reference sequence.

-The algorithm aims to be sufficiently fast for running in the internet browser of an average consumer computer, by trading reduced alignment accuracy for improved runtime performance.
-We found that it works well for most sequences.
+The algorithm aims to be sufficiently fast for running in the internet browser of an average consumer computer, by trading bandwidth for improved runtime performance.
+We found that it works well for most sequences, but for a minority of sequences indel variation not captured by seed matches might result in sub-optimal alignments.

 Nextclade can use a genome annotation to make the alignment more interpretable.
 Sometimes, the placement of a sequence deletion or insertion is ambiguous as in the following example.
 The gap could be moved forward or backward by one base with the same number of matches: